lmas3009/LogiTyme/README.md

 	- Started the program at: 2024-07-17 17:38:14.340244
 	- Ended the program at: 2024-07-17 17:38:19.493889
 	- Total Execution Time: 5.152 seconds
-	- As you defined the threshold limit as 5 mins, Since this script took Less then your threshold limit.
+	- As you defined the threshold limit as 5 mins, Since this script took Less then your threshold limit, you are good to go...
 	- memory consumed: 0.0234MB

 4. Functions Results: